Sociology Internship Course (Sociology 198-I)

 - Obtain a 198-I enrollment form and other information from the campus internship coordinator located at the Career Center (located in front of the University Lecture Hall and Surge Building, behind the UCR Campus Store).

-- Visit the course instructor, Sharon Oselin, during posted office hours in Watkins Hall Room 1215 to obtain approval.
-If you are unable to visit during posted office hours: Put your 198-I form in Prof. Oselin’s campus mail box in Watkins 1211 & e-mail her in order to obtain her approval.
-Either in person or via e-mail, be sure to provide the course instructor with your name & e-mail address so that she can supervise your coursework and send you information about the course and the orientation meeting.
-Be sure to use “Sociology internship” in the subject line if you contact her via e-mail about this course.
+- Visit the course instructor, Chris Chase-Dunn, during posted office hours in Watkins Hall Room 1221 to obtain approval.
+If you are unable to visit during posted office hours: Put your 198-I form in Prof. Chase-Dunn’s campus mailbox in Watkins 1211 & e-mail him in order to obtain his approval.
+Either in person or via e-mail, be sure to provide the course instructor with your name & e-mail address so that he can supervise your coursework and send you information about the course and the orientation meeting.

 - Obtain approval from the university internship coordinator located at the Career Center.